jordanlahipramelb/the-fitness-journey/README.md

 ## Description

+**The Fitness Journey** is a web application that allows users to create/log workout routines, learn how to perform a variety of exercises, and ask questions/search topics via forum system.

+## Features

+The main goal of Fitness Journey is to allow an athlete to create workout routines using exercises contained on the website's exercise database.
+Once created, the athlete is able to log these workouts and share their routines/logs with other users, inspiring them to create their own routines and log workouts for themselves.

-**The Fitness Journey** is a website thant contains an exercise database, along with a routine tracker and forum section.
-There are many people in the world who like/want to workout, ranging from beginners to advanced; some know what they’re doing, but some don’t.
+There are many people in the world who like/want to workout; ranging from beginners to advanced.
+Some of these people know what they’re doing, but some do not.
 Users will be able to create an account; it will have information about what type of fitness they perform, routines created, workouts logged, and other basic user information.

+**Fitness Journey** contains a database with a variety of exercises.
+Each exercise contains information: exercise description, equipment utilized, muscles worked, instructions, and a picture showing how to perform the exercise.
+This allows users to really understand the exercise.

-Users will be able to share their fitness knowledge with other users via post/comment system, as well as track/share their workout routines.
+Users will be able to share their fitness knowledge with others via post/comment system.
+This allows users to communicate with other members of the application, as well as grow their knowledge of fitness with one another by sharing information with one another.

-## Features
+## Fitness Journey API

-This application will be utilizing React and NodeJS; focusing on an even full-stack design.
-It will also be developed with a responsive design in mind; dynamically changing from a website to a mobile screen size.
-The users of my application will consist of users who want to learn how to perform exercises as well as track their workout routines.
-I plan on creating my own RESTful API with exercise data populated from the internet.
-I do need to secure user account information such as passwords.

-The user will either log in or register for the application.
-Once logged in, the app will redirect the user to the homepage.
-In the nav bar, the user will be able to click the exercise tab.
-This tab will consist of exercises in our database; name, equipment type, description, instructions, and image instructions.
-There will also be another tab which will direct to a link where the user will be able to log their workout, picking the exercises from our database.
+Fitness Journey utilizes a custom API that where the frontend communicates with the backend of the application, which allows it to perform CRUD operations with the database.

 ## Technologies Utilized

 - HTML
 - JavaScript
   - ReactJS
+    - Material UI Component Library
   - NodeJS
     - ExpressJS
 - PostgreSQL